sugarlabs/GSoC/Ideas-2019.md

 lot of control over what platforms it will be run on, either in terms of hardware, OS, or browser.

-This project involves several steps: (1) characterizing the performance of Music Blocks across a variety of platforms: different versions of Windows (e.g., 7 and 10), Mac OS, GNU/Linux (Fedora, Ubuntu, et al.), and Android; different browsers, such as Chrome, Chromium, Firefox, Opera, Safari, and Edge; and different hardware
-platforms: low-end PCs, tablets, iPad, Android devices, Raspberry Pi, and OLPC XO.
+This project involves several steps

+* characterizing the performance of Music Blocks across a variety of
+platforms: different versions of Windows (e.g., 7 and 10), Mac OS, GNU/Linux (Fedora, Ubuntu, et al.), and Android; different browsers, such as Chrome, Chromium, Firefox, Opera, Safari, and Edge; and different hardware platforms: low-end PCs, tablets, iPad, Android devices, Raspberry Pi, and OLPC XO.
 Presumably it will work in some situations and not in others.
 (Tone.js will be the issue in some situations -- we need to explore porting the latest version, which as of the writing of this description has not yet been released.)

-(2) identifying potential places for improvement (e.g., working around the local storage issues associated with Edge); and (3) documenting the results of the investigation as well we developing unit tests so that we can track changes going forward.
+* identifying potential places for improvement (e.g., working around the local storage issues associated with Edge); and

+* documenting the results of the investigation as well we developing unit tests so that we can track changes going forward.

 **Suggested issues to work on:**<br> - Any issue tagged with a [Performance](https://github.com/sugarlabs/musicblocks/labels/Performance),